All Episodes

 It's quite different today.

-Now gay marriage and gay rights are the number one issue to people 1824.
+Now gay marriage and gay rights are the number one issue to people 1824, maybe 1834, at least according to polling data.

 So the left works on long timetables.

-So this the purpose, this guy's admitting it, the purpose in introducing this bill was not to get it passed.
+So the purpose, this guy's admitting it, the purpose in introducing this bill was not to get it passed.

 They knew that wasn't going to happen.

-It was a quote general statement guiding light where we need to go.
+It was a, quote, general statement, guiding light where we need to go.

-You ever notice that Democrats make mistakes, quote unquote, like this in their legislation all the time.
+You ever notice that Democrats make mistakes, quote unquote, like this in their legislation all the time?

 They hope nobody will notice until it's too late.

-But if somebody does notice, they just laugh it off and they say, Oh, we'll slip that in later.
+But if somebody does notice, they just laugh it off and they say, oh, we'll slip that in later.

-Yeah, we just, you know, we didn't really expect this thing to become law.
+We didn't really expect this thing to become law.

 This is just a guiding light.